msir3316/PokerPlayerMod/Workshop.md

 - You.

 [h1] Main Mechanics: Poker Cards [/h1]
-Out of 80 draftable cards, 40 of them are Poker Card.
-"Poker" is a new card type with Suit and Rank. which draws 1 card when played.
+40 Poker cards can be put into your deck.
+"Poker" is a new card type with Suit and Rank.
+- Suit: Diamond, Spade, Club, Heart
+- Rank: 1 to 10
+When you play a Poker card, it just draws 1 card.

 At the end of your turn, you enter a phase called "Showdown", where you get the effects from Poker cards in your hand.
 Depending on what [url=https://en.wikipedia.org/wiki/List_of_poker_hands]Poker Hand[/url] you score, the effects become stronger!
 (If you have more than 5 Poker cards in hand, you have to discard down to 5 cards.)